nartc/mapper/docs-site/docs/architecture.md

 ## Semantic Versioning

 `@automapper/*` will follow [SemVer](https://semver.org/) specification for releasing fixes and features.
 When a package is bumped, the other packages will also be bumped.
-A major version might or might not be accompanied with a `beta` or `rc` release.
+A major version might or might not be accompanied by a `beta` or `rc` release.

 ## Plugin-based approach